Ferronlandia - Food adventures in California & Mexico

 6. Cookie at Levain Bakery.
 For a giant, fantasy-fulfilling cookie in both width and height, come here.
 Chocolate chip walnut is all you need to know.
 And that I plan to get one for myself on my birthday and put my own candle in it and sing to myself on a park bench and not give a fuck, because I love this cookie.
 The Upper West Side location is better than the Harlem one (unless you like doughy cookies).

-7. Pork Plate at Porchetta.
+7. Pork Plate at Porchetta. – NOW CLOSED.
 Porchetta is a fatty, boneless, herb-stuffed pork roast traditionally served on the street in central Italy.
 I’ve never had it in Italy, but after this experience I would like to make it one of my first stops when I touch ground.
 Mostly because the skin was so crunchy and garlicy and good, I bet it’s even better in Italy.
 Here you can order a sandwich for $10 or a plate (with greens and beans) for $14.
 Tiny place with limited seating.

 8. Steamed Juicy Pork Buns at M Shanghai.
 There’s an art to eating soup dumplings, and M Shanghai is the perfect place to refine it.
 For $6 you’ll get six pieces of steaming fresh, plump pork dumplings filled with savory broth (I think they’re called Shanghai Dumplings everywhere else).
 Dip them in the soy, sesame, vinegar and ginger sauce the waitress mixes at your table, put them in a spoon, and attempt to catch the broth as you bite.